Sbozzolo/kuibit/docs/series.rst

 You can compute the discrete Fourier transform of a ``TimeSeries`` with the ``to_FrequencySeries`` method.
 This uses NumPy's ``fft`` module, so the conventions are the same.
-The zero frequency is at the center of the array.
+If the timeseries real, negative frequencies are discarded.

 .. note::